 [Section 227 amended by No. 6 of 2003 s.
 77.]

-228. Proprietors and transferees for the time being to stand in the places of previous owners
+228. Proprietors and transferees for time being to stand in place of previous owners

 Without lessening or prejudicing any of the other rights powers and remedies hereby given and conferred every proprietor and every transferee when registered of any lease, mortgage, charge, carbon right, carbon covenant or plantation interest shall whilst continuing so registered have the same estates rights powers and remedies and be subject to the same engagements obligations and liabilities and may sue and be sued in his own name at law and in equity in respect thereof or thereupon in like manner as if he had been the original proprietor of the land by or with whom the engagement obligation or liability sued upon was entered into or incurred or the original lessee mortgagee, annuitant, or proprietor of the carbon right, carbon covenant or plantation interest.